BennAsabir/code-quiz/README.md

-# code-quiz
+# Code-Quiz
 A timed coding quiz with multiple-choice questions.
+If questions are answered incorrectly, 10 seconds are deducted off remaining time!

 ## Table Of Content
 * [General Info](#general-info)